claudiunitu/modernhabitrewire/README.md

 ## Progress

-The Progress tab reports only activity measured by Voward: protected-use time, session count, sessions ended early, limits reached, and the most common session start hour for the current week.
+The Progress tab reports only activity measured by Voward: protected-use time, session count, sessions ended early, limits reached, the most common session start hour, and the most chosen alternative for the current week.
 Completed daily summaries are retained locally for up to 14 days.
 Voward does not estimate "time saved" or infer urges, wellbeing, or health outcomes.

 Resetting today's statistics clears the current day's counters without restoring allowance.
 That action and the other timing controls are unavailable while protection is active.